jdsalmonson/LPCMakerClass/Robot1/README.md

 An export from FreeCAD of the cut-out plans in "Flattened SVG" format:
    * Robot1b_flattened.svg

 The Microsoft format (printed by Inkscape) of the Flattened SVG format.
-This is what you open in the Full Spectrum laser cutter softwar:
+This is what you open in the Full Spectrum laser cutter software:
    * Robot1b_flattened.xps

 There is also a version of the cut-out plans with only the big shapes (excluding bolt and axle holes).